 Since the advent of democracy in South Africa, the health and safety efforts of the mining industry and its partners have paid off in dramatic and literally life-saving ways.
-Between 1993 and 2016, the industry experienced an 88% overall decline in the number of fatalities, and a 92% decline in fatalities that occurred as a result of falls of ground.
+Between 1993 and 2019, the industry experienced a 92% overall decline in the number of fatalities, and a 93% decline in fatalities that occurred as a result of falls of ground.
 Injuries decreased by 72% over the same time period.

-Although this positive trend was reassuring, and was indicative of the positive contribution of the Minerals Council’s various campaigns, every fatality is still one too many.
-Further collective efforts were necessary, the Minerals Council acknowledged, including deeper engagement by the industry’s CEOs.
+Although this positive trend is reassuring and is indicative of the positive contribution of the Minerals Council’s various campaigns, every fatality is still one too many.
+Further collective efforts are necessary, the Minerals Council has acknowledged, including deeper engagement by the industry’s CEOs.